k3vnb/Find-A-Doctor/README.md

 ## Description

-_Users will enter search query items into a form, which will trigger an API call to BetterDoctor API, returning results to the user based on their query inputs._
+_Users will enter search query items into a form, which will trigger an API call to BetterDoctor API, returning results to the user based on their query inputs.
+It can be found at https://lemurriot.github.io/Find-A-Doctor/._

 ## Specs & Planning